dmairs/botse/docs/adventurer/advancements.md

 ## Increase Tenacity

 You can increase your current [tenacity](/docs/glossary/tenacity).
 To do so, you must spend 1 [XP](/docs/glossary/xp).
 Note: This increases tenacity available to spend and is not a permanent increase.
-If your unspent XP exceeds 3 at the end of the [Reward Phase’s](/docs/day/reward-phase) Gain Advancements step, that excess XP must be spent to increase tenacity (if able) or it is lost.
+If your unspent XP exceeds 3 at the end of the [Reward Phase's](/docs/day/reward-phase) Gain Advancements step, that excess XP must be spent to increase tenacity (if able) or it is lost.

 ## Promote your Class

 You can flip your [class](/docs/classes/) sheet to its master side; this advancement is called a promotion.
-To do so, you must meet the requirement on the sheet’s novice side, which is often an achievement that happens during a battle.
+To do so, you must meet the requirement on the sheet's novice side, which is often an achievement that happens during a battle.
 When this happens, you immediately gain that advancement and can flip your class sheet.

 ## Add a Skill Line